Rege

 Rege (Marathi:‘रेगे’) "Surname", is a 2014 Marathi neo-noir film directed by Abhijit Panse.
-The film deals with the theme of kids getting involved in criminal activities.
+The film deals with the theme of kids getting involved in Crime.
 The film became a commercial and critical success in India.
 The direction and script style were inspired by the late 1990s to mid 2000s "Crime Encounter" film trend from Hindi cinema, which boasted films such as Satya, Shool, Company, and Ab Tak Chhappan.

 Plot

 The film is shot in a non-chronological order, with the plot continuously moving back and forth in time.

 The story starts a year in the past:

-A top cop Pradeep Sharma presents himself before the court in an unknown case.

-A college teen named Anirudha Rege Aroh Welankar slowly becomes engulfed in the criminal underworld when he crosses the path of a mysterious small-time gangster named "M Bhai".
+A top cop Pradeep Sharma presents himself before the court in an unknown case.A college teen named Anirudha Rege (Aroh Welankar) slowly becomes engulfed in the criminal underworld when he crosses the path of a mysterious small-time gangster named "M Bhai".
 He is depressed by the fact that he has to become a doctor, just because his father is a famous doctor.
 When he first witnesses M Bhai's ability to get away with crime during a Hindu religious celebration, Rege becomes enamored by his power.
 He and his friend Pakya decide to join M Bhai's gang's activities, bullying citizens, bribing police, and spending time at brothels.
 Rege's father, a successful doctor and dean of a hospital, becomes suspicious of Rege's whereabouts, but Rege assures him that everything is fine.

-Meanwhile, police inspector Pradeep Sharma, who is accused of laundering money to pay for expensive properties managed by Agrawal Industries, is an expert in encounters and strong-arms gangsters into bending to his whim.
+Meanwhile, Inspector Pradeep Sharma, who is accused of laundering money to pay for expensive properties managed by Agrawal Industries, is an expert in encounters and strong-arms gangsters into bending to his whim.
 He crosses paths with M Bhai's goons when he crashes a wedding celebration, but M Bhai and his men escape just in time.
 Sharma and his right-hand man, Sachin Waze, uses their own men to track them down.

 Rege's friends try to get him to run for secretary in elections, but this is stalled after another candidate uses his criminal relations to convince Rege to drop out.
 However, the opposing candidate realizes Rege's connections with M Bhai and he himself drops out instead.
 Rege tells his friends to go, and they start to become concerned with his entanglements with his gangster friends.
 M Bhai then takes Rege along with his men to have some "fun", however they instead go on a mission to kill off Agarawal (of Agarawal Industries) who manages Pradeep Sharma's properties.